 Theology on Tap: Once a month students meet off-campus at a local restaurant for food and for discussion of a theological or spiritual topic.
 Topics have included the simple & undistracted life, contemplation/silence/meditation as forms of prayer, the gospels & social justice, faith & overcoming obstacles, the spirituality of self-acceptance, and eco-spirituality.

-Prayer & Faith Sharing: Throughout the year there are opportunities for faculty, staff, and students to come together for various prayer and faith sharing experiences during Mercy Week, Homelessness & Hunger Week, and Earth week.
+Prayer & Faith Sharing: Throughout the year there are opportunities for faculty, staff, and students to come together for various prayer and faith sharing experiences during Mercy Week, Earth week and special occasions.